We welcome your views and, as such, have a procedure in place to enable people to submit petitions regarding any issue they are concerned about.

 - a minimum of ten petitioners' signatures along with their names and addresses

 To submit or sign an epetition, you need to register your personal details.
+Note that this is not your DoItOnline account - you will need to register a new account for epetitions if you have not already done so.
 If you sign an epetition on this website you will be required to provide basic personal information to enable verification that the signatures are genuine.
 In some circumstances your name (but no other details) may be published on the website.

 If you suggest an epetition to go onto the site, we will respond to you within 10 working days.

 Downloadto see petitions previously received by the council.

 What can I do if I feel my petition has not been dealt with properly?

 If you feel we have not dealt with your petition properly, the petition organiser has the right to request an appeal to the Overview and Scrutiny Committee who will review the response to your petition.
 Information on appeals can be found in our constitution.